 What is a Stack Mould?

-Stack moulds are, as the name literally refers to, two or more moulding surfaces ‘stacked’ together.
-This multilayer plastic injection mould doubles the moulding capacity as compared to a normal plastic injection mold.
-Stack moulding increases the output of the moulding machine by providing multi layers for moulding output at the same time.
+Stack moulds are two or more moulding surfaces ‘stacked’ together.
+This multi-layer plastic injection mould doubles the moulding capacity as compared to a normal plastic injection mould.

 - Requires less number of machines

 - Reduces the overall cost by increasing the number of parts without increase in press size or clamp force.

 Tandem moulding is very similar to stack moulding.
 Like stack moulding, tandem moulding also has two parting lines.
 However, the difference lies in the material injection process.

 Unlike stack moulding where injection takes place concurrently on multiple moulding surfaces; the melt in tandem moulds happens in an alternating surfaces at one time.

 - Saves Time – Each side is processed separately resulting in more optimized process window